Chiayen0503/Dead-woods-detection-with-Mask-RCNN/README.md

 ```
 ## Step 5: Redo Step 1 to Step 4 to build a second, synthetic-image dataset as validation dataset.
 * Copy all files from both outputs and seperately stores them into two folders named "train" and "val".
 Delete both "masks" folders, <dataset_info.json>, <coco_json_utils.py> and <mask_definitions.json> because Mask RCNN Matterport doesn't read them when training models.
-* Your dataset is prepared!
+* Your train and val datasets are prepared!

 ```
 .